User guide

 Starting a new translation

-There are basically two ways to start on a translation: You could use one of the translation files included in the Zenphoto distribution and change it to your language.
+There are basically two ways to start a translation: You could use one of the translation files included in the Zenphoto distribution and change it to your language.
 Or you can parse the Zenphoto package yourself using Poedit.

 The second is the way we would recommend, because you then can be sure that you don't miss any string since we update and change all the time.
 And it saves workload if you update the file more often than just once when a new version comes out.